aptise/peter_sslers/README.md

 	psql> create user ssl_minnow with password '{PASSWORD}';
 	psql> create database ssl_minnow with owner ssl_minnow ;

-Some tools are provided to automatically import existing certificates and chains (see below).
+Some tools are provided to automatically import existing Certificates and chains (see below).

 It is recommended to open up a new terminal and do the following commands